 Significant progress has been made so far – in the US, for instance, the industry and official sector are working through a paced transition plan for adoption of the Secured Overnight Financing Rate.
 But it’s crucial that all parts of the market engage with the process and start preparing.
 That means establishing a formal IBOR transition programme, allocating budget and staff, and quantifying exposure to the IBORs and the anticipated roll off.
 The scale of the task means this is not something that can be left to the last moment.

 This issue of IQ focuses on benchmark reform.
-The full issue is available by clicking on the PDF link below.
+The full issue is available by clicking on the attached PDF.